Get sales tax help: 10 quick compliance tips

 Whereas states like Delaware, Hawaii and Washington tax a large number of services, other states such as Alaska, Virginia, and New Hampshire tax very few.

-- For each state within which you do business, review any updates to the taxability matrix (generally available on state Department of Revenue sites).
+- For each state within which you do business, review any updates to the taxability matrix (generally available on state Department of Revenue websites).
 Alternatively, subscribe to individual state “tax change notice” email lists.

 - Review the Federal Tax Administrators table of states cross-referenced by commonly taxed services (keeping in mind these change often).